 Only about 1.3 million adults received treatment for an AUD at a specialized facility in 2013 (7.8 percent of adults who needed treatment).
 This included 904,000 million men (8.0 percent of men in need) and 444,000 women (7.3 percent of women who needed treatment).

 Nearly 88,000 people (approximately 62,000 men and 26,000 women) die from alcohol-related causes annually, making it the third leading preventable cause of death in the United States.

 In 2013, alcohol-impaired driving fatalities accounted for 10,076 deaths (30.8 percent of overall driving fatalities).

 Life in addiction is a very lonely and difficult place to be, and most of all deadly.
 However, there IS a solution, there is a way out, and it is SOBRIETY.
 Of course, I am not a doctor (and I do not play one on TV either LOL), or a therapist, or any licensed individual practicing any medicine.
 I am however recovering from Alcohol Use Disorder, and I would like to share what I have learned and continue to learn through my sober journey, with you, so that it may help you find your way to sobriety too!

 There are 23 million of people in recovery in the USA alone!
 (Faces and Voices of Recovery)

 So if this is your first 24 hours, or 24 days, or 24 years, WELCOME!
 I am glad that you have found me.
 I would love to join you on this journey to sobriety.
 I hope that you find this blog helpful!
-The posts focus on getting sober, challenges of early sobriety, surviving Friday Nights sober, sober parenting at Sober Moms posts, as well as personal growth in sobriety, and dealing with the social stigma associated with alcoholism and recovery.
+The posts focus on getting sober, challenges of early sobriety, surviving Friday Nights sober, sober parenting at Sober Moms posts, as well as personal growth in sobriety, and dealing with the social stigma associated with Alcohol Use Disorder, and recovery.